SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/overview.md

 > **Important:** You need to have at least version 11 of the [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed in your development environment as older versions of the JRE and JDK are not updated with the latest security patches and are not recommended for use in production.

 If you face any issue or need technical support, refer to [Software AG Tech Community](https://techcommunity.softwareag.com/en_en/cumulocity-iot.html).
-You will find there plenty of useful information there.
+You will find plenty of useful information there.